The importance of engagement survey communication

 Your survey's success depends on how well you communicate with your people during every phase of the process.

 Promoting your employee engagement survey across the organization and individually to key stakeholders as early as possible is a must for gaining support and creating feedback ambassadors.
-Having a select handful of influential people involved from the beginning of the process will favourably affect the response rate once the survey is underway.
+Having a select handful of influential people involved from the beginning of the engagement survey communication will favourably affect the response rate once the survey is underway.

 If people feel involved in the survey, they will be more willing to act on the results, which is in essence the whole point of the exercise.
 If you do not communicate clearly with employees on important issues (such as anonymity, timing, expectations, etc), they may resist or fail to see the importance of such a project.
 In the worst case, employees won’t trust the survey and could even sabotage the survey by deliberately giving misleading answers.